-The community lockdown that is happening nowadays due to the coronavirus pandemic is a really challenging time for everybody and military veterans are no exception.
+The community lockdown that is happening nowadays due to the coronavirus pandemic is a challenging time for everybody and military veterans are no exception.
 Who are these military veterans?
-A military veteran refers to an individual who has served in the military but is no longer serving at the present.
+A military veteran refers to an individual who has served in the military but is no longer serving at present.
 Military or war veterans are those who are directly engaged in combat during a war.

 I live a block away from this shelter, and I walk past it every day on my way to work.
 At first, I was very scared passing through there since it was a home for the night type of thing.
 You will never know what type of people are there by the streets, eyeing you as you walk by, and maybe thinking all sorts of criminal acts.
 Yes, I am that negative.
 I was mugged before, and let’s just say, I have learned my lesson.
 Trusting is not an easy deal for me.

 The 2017 Veterans Conference served as a platform for vets who want a refreshed start in life.
 Pursuing a second career after dedicating most of their time in the military might be a little challenging.
 Therefore, there’s a growing number of these people who are honing their entrepreneurial selves by establishing their own businesses.

 If you are one of these people, here are some tips to get you started.